koush/scrypted/plugins/arlo/README.md

 The Arlo Plugin supports using the IMAP protocol to check an email mailbox for Arlo 2FA codes.
 This requires you to specify an email 2FA option as the default in your Arlo account settings.

 The plugin should work with any mailbox that supports IMAP, but so far has been tested with Gmail.
 To configure a Gmail mailbox, see [here](https://support.google.com/mail/answer/7126229?hl=en) to see the Gmail IMAP settings, and [here](https://support.google.com/accounts/answer/185833?hl=en) to create an App Password.
 Enter the App Password in place of your normal Gmail password.

+## Video Clips

+The Arlo Plugin will show video clips available in Arlo Cloud for cameras with cloud recording enabled.
+These clips are not downloaded onto your Scrypted server, but rather streamed on-demand.
+Deleting clips is not available in Scrypted and should be done through the Arlo app or the Arlo web dashboard.